RumbleDB/python-jsoniq/README.md

 - Added informative error message with a hint on how to fix when trying to get a DataFrame and there is no schema.
 - Added parameter -t to the jsoniq magic to measure the response time
 - The RumbleSession object now saves the latest result (sequence of items) in a field called lastResult.
 This is particularly useful in notebooks for post-processing a result in Python after obtained it through the jsoniq magic.
+- Improved static type detection upon binding a pandas or pyspark DataFrame as an input variable to a JSONiq queries.

 ## Version 0.2.0 alpha 2
 - You can change the result size cap through to the now accessible Rumble configuration (for example rumble .getRumbleConf().setResultSizeCap(10)).
 This controls how many items can be retrieved at most with a json() call.
 You can increase it to whichever number you would like if you reach the cap.